rsksmart/bips/BIP-R10.md

 Minimum block space consumption
 -------------------------------

 By allowing miners to refer to transaction candidates by transaction id prefixes, the space consumption for a single ack can be as low as 2 bytes.
-Also by requiring a pre-image of the candidate transaction id to be specified by the miner that proposes the candidate we restrict exponentially increase the cost of malicious miners proposing fake transaction ids in order to force the remaining miners to consume more coinbase space.
+Also by requiring a pre-image of the candidate transaction id to be specified by the miner that proposes the candidate we exponentially increase the cost of malicious miners proposing fake transaction ids in order to force the remaining miners to consume more coinbase space.
 Another possibility to further reduce this risk is to allow miners to scramble their tags with a explicit or implicit bit mask that is used as a key to a lightweight encryption function on transaction candidate ids.
 But this requires all active candidates to be re-scrambled each block, with increases the processing cost.

 Zero risk of cross-secondary chain invalidation
 -----------------------------------------------

 By specifying list sizes as sizes in bytes instead of the number of elements in the for tag serialization, the list of acks corresponding to a tag of an specific secondary blockchain can be skipped if it is malformed.
-This allows a miner to collect tags from several secondary chains by means of plug-ins and joins them together (adding the appropriate field sizes) without the risk that a malformed tag coming from a secondary blockchain affects the tags provided by the remaining secondary blockchains.
+This allows a miner to collect tags from several secondary chains by means of plug-ins and join them together (adding the appropriate field sizes) without the risk that a malformed tag coming from a secondary blockchain affects the tags provided by the remaining secondary blockchains.

 Backwards Compatibility
 =======================